When does your next submission period begin?

 A couple weeks before submissions open, we make a submission form available for download on our submission page.
 It asks a few questions about your play and what you hope to get out of the development process with Fresh Ink.
 We take these responses very seriously when making our selections, so we encourage you to be as thoughtful and specific as possible.
 If you have questions about the form, let us know!

 We strongly encourage you to send us something new each year.
 If you do want to send a previously submitted work, it should be significantly revised, and we recommend including detailed notes about the ways in which the script has been updated in your submission email.
+When in doubt, you can email our Literary Director in advance of the submission date.

 Does my play need to be finished before I submit?